 Point Scholar – 2007-2009

-An in-demand speaker on issues such as bisexual health and LGBT rights, Amy has educated thousands of people at over 100 universities and companies, including Microsoft, Harvard, Brown, and Stanford Medical School.
+An in-demand speaker on issues such as bisexual health and LGBTQ rights, Amy has educated thousands of people at over 100 universities and companies, including Microsoft, Harvard, Brown, and Stanford Medical School.

 This alumni bio was updated with information provided in January 2014.